Younger Memnon

-The Younger Memnon is an Ancient Egyptian statue, one of two colossal granite heads from the Ramesseum mortuary temple in Thebes, Upper Egypt.
+The Younger Memnon is an Ancient Egyptian statue, one of two colossal granite statues from the Ramesseum mortuary temple in Thebes, Upper Egypt.
 It depicts the Nineteenth Dynasty Pharaoh Ramesses II wearing the Nemes head-dress with a cobra diadem on top.
-The damaged statue has since lost its body and lower limbs.
+The damaged statue has since been separated from its upper torso and head.
+These sections can now be found in the British Museum.
+The remainder of the statue remains in Egypt.
 It is one of a pair that originally flanked the Ramesseum's doorway.
 The head of the other statue is still found at the temple.

 Description

 The Younger Memnon is 2.7 m high × 2 m wide (across the shoulders).
 It weighs 7.25 tons and was cut from a single block of two-coloured granite.
 There is a slight variation of normal conventions in that the eyes look down slightly more than usual, and to exploit the different colours (broadly speaking, the head is in one colour, and the body another).

 Acquisition

 Belzoni

 Napoleon's men tried but failed to dig and remove it to France during his 1798 expedition there, during which he did acquire but then lost the Rosetta Stone.
 It was during this attempt that the hole on the right of the torso (just above Ramesses's right nipple) is said to have been made.

 Following an idea mentioned to him by his friend Johann Ludwig Burckhardt of digging the statue and bringing it to Britain, the British Consul General Henry Salt hired the adventurer Giovanni Belzoni in Cairo in 1815 for this purpose.
 Using his hydraulics and engineering skills, it was pulled on wooden rollers by ropes to the bank of the Nile opposite Luxor by hundreds of workmen.
 However, no boat was yet available to take it up to Alexandria and so Belzoni carried out an expedition to Nubia, returning by October.
 With French collectors also in the area possibly looking to acquire the statue, he then sent workmen to Esna to gain a suitable boat and in the meantime carried out further excavations in Thebes.
 He finally loaded the products of these digs, plus the Memnon, onto this boat and got it to Cairo by 15 December 1816.
 There he received and obeyed orders from Salt to unload all but the Memnon, which was then sent on to Alexandria and London without him.

-Anticipated by Shelley's poem "Ozymandias," the head arrived in 1818 on Weymouth in Deptford.
-In London it acquired its name "The Younger Memnon," after the "Memnonianum" (the name in classical times for the Ramesseum – the two statues at the entrance of the mortuary temple of Amenhotep III were associated with Memnon in classical times, and are still known as the Colossi of Memnon.
+Anticipated by Shelley's poem "Ozymandias", the head arrived in 1818 on Weymouth in Deptford.
+In London it acquired its name "The Younger Memnon", after the "Memnonianum" (the name in classical times for the Ramesseum – the two statues at the entrance of the mortuary temple of Amenhotep III were associated with Memnon in classical times, and are still known as the Colossi of Memnon.
 The British Museum sculpture and its pair seem to have either been mistaken for them or suffered a similar misnaming).